 The case of Spain's Plan Avanza

 At the request of the Spanish Government, the OECD is conducting a peer review of the country’s Plan Avanza strategy for the advancement of the Information Society.
 The aim of the report is two-fold.
 On one hand, it attempts to analyse how the Plan was designed and implemented, what its objectives and main targets are, and what governance mechanisms have been applied.
 On the other hand, it will focus on assessing the Plan’s impact on citizens, businesses and the public sector in Spain.
-The Peer Review is being conducted by the OECD’s Public Governance and Territorial Development Directorate in collaboration with the OECD’s Directorate for Science, Technology and Industry.
+The Peer Review is being conducted by the OECD’s Public Governance and Territorial Development Directorate in collaboration with the OECD’s Directorate for Science, Technology and Innovation.

 Some IS Strategies in OECD Countries